 Analysis of structures with deterministic characteristics to random excitations has been reported extensively in the literature; see [1] for example.
 This is not the case, however, for the analysis of composite structures with a comprehensive implementation of uncertainties.
 Sources of uncertainties range from the statistical nature of the material properties of the constituents, to the inevitable fabrication randomness in layup and curing.
-To implement the effects of material and manufacturing uncertainties, a set of random variables is chosen and the randomness in these variables is quantified experimentally or using simulation codes.
-These random variables are usually chosen as the composite laminate mechanical properties, density, and orientation angles.
-Ibrahim [2] and Manohar and Ibrahim [3] has presented a review of structural dynamics problems with such stochastic parameter variations.
-Oh and Librescu [4] developed a meancentered second-moment method to study the free vibration and reliability of composite cantilevers.
+To implement the effects of material and manufacturing uncertainties, a set of random variables representing laminate mechanical properties, density and orientation angles is chosen.
+Randomness in these variables is quantified experimentally or using simulation codes.
+Ibrahim [2] and Manohar and Ibrahim [3] have presented a review of structural dynamics problems with such stochastic parameter variations.
+Oh and Librescu [4] developed a mean-centered second-moment method to study the free vibration and reliability of composite cantilevers.

 Composite plates were also analyzed using these techniques.
-In their work, Salim et al. [5-7] have employed a First Order Perturbation Technique FOPT to perform static analysis of composite plates using classical laminated plate theory with random material properties.
-The static response of uncertain FEM discretised structures was evaluated by Falsone and Impollonia [8], while Chamis et al. [9,10] combined optimization techniques with probabilistic structural analysis to reduce the maximum deflection of a composite simulated fuselage by a factor of 4.5.
+In their work, Salim et al. [5-7] have employed a First-Order Perturbation Technique FOPT to perform static analysis of composite plates using classical laminated plate theory with random material properties.
+The static response of uncertain FEM discretized structures was evaluated by Falsone and Impollonia [8], while Chamis et al. [9,10] combined optimization techniques with probabilistic structural analysis to reduce the maximum deflection of a composite simulated fuselage by a factor of 4.5.

-Several higher order finite elements have been employed to model plate dynamic response in most of such analyses.
-Elseifi [11] used a four noded element based on a higher order shear deformation theory to perform reliability analysis of thick composite plates subject to first-ply failure with parameter uncertainties.
-Shankara and Iyengar [12] used a higher order shear deformation theory to formulate elements with 5 DOFs and 7 DOFs per node to study the free vibration of plates.
+Several higher-order finite elements have been employed to model plate dynamic response in most of such analyses.
+Elseifi [11] used a four noded element based on a higherorder shear deformation theory to perform reliability analysis of thick composite plates subject to first-ply failure with parameter uncertainties.
+Shankara and Iyengar [12] used a higher-order shear deformation theory to formulate elements with 5 DOFs and 7 DOFs per node to study the free vibration of plates.
 Later, Singh et al. [13] added the complexity of random material properties to the free vibration analysis of composite plates.

 The aim of the present work is to study and develop a Stochastic FEM code to investigate the fundamental frequency of rectangular composite plates made up of laminae with uncertain parameters.
-The generalized analysis allows the random variables representing material properties to be normal or nonnormal, correlated or uncorrelated.
-Laminate mechanical behavior is modeled using a higher order shear deformable element.
+The generalized analysis allows the random variables representing material properties to be Gaussian or non-Gaussian, correlated or uncorrelated.
+Laminate mechanical behavior is modeled using a higher-order shear deformable element.
 Considerable reduction in calculation time is achieved by deriving the derivatives of the reduced stiffness and mass matrices symbolically.
-The code is built using the MATLAB 7.1 compiler and all runs are made on a P4 2.8 GHz machine with 512 MB RAM.